atharvviit26/The_TripWise/README.md

 2. Install dependencies: `npm install` (or `yarn install`)
 3. Set up the database and environment variables
 4. Run the application: `npm start` (or `yarn start`)

-Feel free to explore the code and contribute!

----

-Replace the placeholders with the specific technologies you used in your project.
-# trips